SeelabFhdo/lemma-docs/docs/developer-guide/coding-style/index.md

 ```

 In case you developed a JVM function/method that consists of several logical
-steps, whose decomposition into other methods doesn't make sense, you may use
+steps, whose decomposition into other methods does not make sense, you may use
 multi-line comments to separate coherent steps and single-line comments within a
 compound of coherent steps.
 However, this form of commenting (and organizing
 functions/methods) should be avoided at all sane costs.